Naa Manasistha Raa

-The film released on 18 July 2001 and was a box office failure.
+The film released on 18 July 2001 and was a semi-hit at the box office.

 Plot

 Shankar, an aeronautical engineer, is a soft spoken man.
 He befriends Nandini, a student of medicine and the both share a platonic relationship.
 Despite this, Shankar spends a lot of time as a loaner blowing his mouth organ.
 Seershika, who works as an employee at a private firm, meets Shankar and starts liking him as a person as well as his taste in music.

 Shankar reciprocates her feelings, and they both fall in love with each other.
 As they decide to get marry, Shankar's parents who live in Dubai come to India as start the wedding arrangements.
-Meanwhile, Nandini takes an opportunity and confesses his love to Shankar.
-Disheartened Seershika consumes poison in an attempt to suicide and gets hospitalized.
-Shankar, however, never had any romantic feelings towards Nandini.
-Nonetheless, Nandini remains adamant to marry to Shankar.
-Seershika is now determined to get back her love, successfully faces all the hurdles and wins back Shankar's love.
+Meanwhile, Nandini takes an opportunity and confesses her love to Shankar.
+Shankar however never had any romantic feelings towards Nandini.
+Seershika poisons herself and gets hospitalised, and survives.
+However both Shankar and Seershika get reunited in the end.